Frank1234/RetrofitRequestManager/README.md

 # RetrofitRequestManager

-Class that can manage caching and offline Retrofit usage.
+Manages caching and offline Retrofit usage.
 For Kotlin with RXJava only.

 ### Usage